wbreeze/davenport/README.md

 Also see the [INSTALL](INSTALL) file generted from GNU Autoconf.

 ### Command line driver
-The installation includes a command line program, "davenport".
+The installation includes a command line program, "davenport" whose source is in the `cmdline` directory.
+After compiling the library using `make` in the `src` directory you can compile the command line program using `make` in the `cmdline` directory.

 Further information may be found in the [README](cmdline/README.md) for that program.
 Find the source at [cmdline](cmdline).